telloaxelll/Ecological-Time-Series-ODEs/README.md

-# 🐾 Applied Mathematics Challenge 2025 — Predator-Prey Modeling
+# Modeling Ecologolical Time Series Population Using ODEs

-## 📍 Overview
+## Overview:

 This project was created for the **Applied Mathematics Challenge 2025** at the University of California, Merced.
 It tackles an ecological modeling problem posed by the Department of Wildlife: **predicting the bobcat population over the next 90 days** based on observed sightings of bobcats and their primary prey — cottontail rabbits.